leiless/trojan-darwin-universal/README.md

 * Add a Homebrew Formula file.

-* Use `macos-11.0` runner image in GitHub Actions when it's officially released.
+* Use `macos-11.0` runner image in GitHub Actions when it's general available.

   see: [macOS 11.0 pools will be transited to private preview. #2486](https://github.com/actions/virtual-environments/issues/2486)